CoLLEGe: Concept Embedding Generation for Large Language Models: GRE Verbal Reasoning Examples

 \section{GRE Verbal Reasoning Examples}

 The GRE task consists of two different types of fill-in-the-blank questions.
 The first type asks you to select the best possible choice to complete the provided sentence, so it serves as a test of the top-1 prediction.
 The second type asks for which two words best complete the sentence.
 Often these words are similar, but distinct.
 It tests how the top-2 predictions of the LLM.
+We show an example for both types below in Table \ref{tab:gre_dataset_examples}.